 After months of anticipation, I finally saw Thor: Ragnarok and I was not in the least bit disappointed.
-Taika Waititi is an Indigenous Maori director, writer, actor, and comedian who made sure Indigenous people, jargon, humor, culture, and anti-colonial messaging was prominent throughout the movie, along with hiring Native as well.
+Taika Waititi is the Indigenous Maori director, writer, actor, and comedian who made sure Indigenous people, jargon, humor, culture, and anti-colonial messaging was prominent throughout the movie, and who made sure to hire Native people to work on the film as well.
 The movie is, as expected, doing swimmingly.
 As of press date, it has made over $121 Million in the US box office.

 He, too, knows deep loss of identity and home, yet remains steadfastly Maori throughout, even as he is enslaved and forced to fight or die for the entertainment of his colonizers.
 When he is freed, he then joins a new nation in their journey to find a new home after their own displacement.
 Korg’s Maori self and sense of humor helps to carry the Indigenous narratives throughout the movie.

 That said, it is still largely a Hollywood Blockbuster littered with anti-colonial stories of resistance and survivance that is only allowed to be told when white leads or, at best, supernatural/otherworldly faces are affixed onto them.
 We have made progress with having more say in better storytelling that goes beyond shallow tokenism and superficially diversifying movies with (certain) people of color, but the fact that we often still have to Trojan horse our stories in this manner is frustrating.

 As much as I adore Ragnarok and appreciate all of the anti-colonialist politics within it (including a joke referring to prison labor as modern-day slavery) and loved hearing and seeing Maori faces and culture throughout, I still dream of a narrative world wherein people of color are the ones at the forefront of our own stories.
 (Why, yes, I am counting down to when Black Panther hits theaters, how did you know!?)